 When storing lime cuts or slices, try to set it up in a way the flesh of the fruit is pressed against the surface of the container or bag.
 This way it doesn’t have access to air, and that slows down drying out.

 In case you wondered about storing homemade lime juice, its place is in the fridge too.

 Fresh, whole limes will keep on the countertop for a week and up to about 2 weeks in the pantry.
 If you decide to refrigerate them, the fruits should last about a month in good shape, and maybe even a few weeks more if you go all in and keep them in a sealed bag.

 When it comes to cut or sliced limes, they only last a few days in the fridge.
 Obviously, the better you take care of storing them, the longer they will retain freshness.

 Please note that they won’t go bad right away after those few days, but will gradually dry out.
 And as you surely know, dried limes are pretty much useless.

 |Whole lemons||1 – 2 weeks||4 – 6 weeks|

 Please note the periods above are estimates only.

 How to Tell If Limes Have Gone Bad

-Given that the fruit isn’t dried out on the outside cut it open and see what’s inside.
-If it was stored for a long time, the rind might look okay, but the flesh could be somewhat dried out.
+Given that the fruit isn’t dried out on the outside, cut it open and see what’s inside.
+If it was stored for a long time, the rind might look okay, but the flesh could be somewhat dry.
 If that’s the case, it’s up to you to choose if you want to use the fruit or not.